bobdenotter/many-eyes-of-making/Session recap/Sifting Through Dreams.md

 "So you don't know why she wants to keep you alive?"
 Beck asks, Galen saying that he doesn't really know.
 "It's not out of the goodness of her heart, I'm pretty sure."
 He's not sure what it is, what's going on, or how to stop it.
 Rydia points out that not everyone they meet can be evil, after which Bonzo points out that they were told Galen was the heir of something.

 "Could that be the reason they want to keep you alive?"
-Galen isn't sure, mostly because he doesn't know what it means to be an heir of Aerenol, and the part of him having elven blood makes no sense to him.
+Galen isn't sure, mostly because he doesn't know what it means to be an heir of Aerenal, and the part of him having elven blood makes no sense to him.
 "This is to do with the dreams I told y'all about" he adds, before repeating that whatever she wants him alive for, probably isn't good.

 Bonzo asks who this 'she' is, so Galen explains he used to work for some Karrnath people, and this 'she' is who he used to work for.
 "Karrnath and not dying and undead..."
 Beck muses, to which Galen says he knows.
 Bonzo asks what Galen did, who explains he was somewhat of a research assistant.
 The people he worked for were looking for magic items, trinkets, etcetera.
 He wasn't working for her when he found the book though.